MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vms-manage-azure-ad-and-region-specific.md

 This article provides information about how to manage the Azure Resource Manager-based and region-specific Azure subscriptions using System Center - Virtual Machine Manager (VMM).

 You can add Microsoft Azure subscriptions to System Center 2016 - Virtual Machine Manager (VMM) and later, and perform the required actions.
 [Learn more](azure-subscription.md).
-The VMM Azure plugin allows the management of Azure subscriptions through certificate-based authentication and authorization and VMs in public Azure region.
+The VMM Azure plugin allows the management of Azure subscriptions through certificate-based authentication and authorization and VMs in global Azure region.

 VMM 1801 and later supports management of Azure subscriptions through Microsoft Entra ID and region-specific Azure subscriptions. (namely, Germany, China, US Government Azure regions).